 The iPSC CRISPR Facility is an expertise center intended to support, help, train and advise researchers with their respective iPSC and CRISPR-Cas9 experiments.
-The facility collaborates with researchers (UMCG/RUG, non-profit and commercial) that see possibilities for iPSC and/or CRISPR-Cas9 in their research.
-The facility plans to generate iPSC from human somatic cells derived from multiple sources and provides full characterization of iPSC clones with the option to introduce genetic changes using CRISPR-Cas9 technology.
+The facility offers its services to and collaborates with researchers (both within the UMCG/RUG as well as external clients from academia and industry) that see possibilities for iPSC and / or CRISPR-Cas9 in their research.
+The facility offers to generate iPSC from human somatic cells derived from multiple sources and provides full characterization of iPSC clones with the option to introduce genetic changes using CRISPR-Cas9 technology.

 [[Background iPSC and CRISPR-Cas9

+Another great leap in biomedical science in recent years has been the discovery that the adaptive bacterial immune system CRISPR-Cas9 can be repurposed as a versatile tool for human genome editing.
 Many human diseases are caused by alterations in the DNA.
-These mutations can either be inherited or acquired during life.
-Many disease-causing mutations have been identified over the past decade and techniques have been developed to quickly identify them in patients.
-Genome editing techniques including Clustered Regularly Interspaced Short Palindromic Repeats associated nucleases (CRISPR-Cas9) show that it is possible to revert disease mutations back to normal, thereby enabling the restoration of normal cell function.
-Performing genome editing on patient-derived iPSC may allow us to cure diseases in the future.
-Although these techniques hold enormous therapeutic promise, it is unclear if they are safe enough to be used on patients.
-The iPSC CRISPR facility will contribute to research aimed to increase our understanding of iPSC and CRISPR-Cas9 and its combined therapeutic potential.
+Such genetic mutations can either be inherited or acquired during life.
+Over the past decade, many disease-causing mutations have been identified and techniques have been developed to quickly identify them in patients.
+Genome editing techniques including CRISPR-Cas9 have made it possible to revert disease mutations, thereby enabling the restoration of normal cell function.
+Performing genome editing on patient-derived iPSC offers an excellent tool for disease modelling and furthermore may allow to cure diseases in the future.
+While these techniques hold enormous therapeutic promise, for now it is unclear whether they are safe enough to be used on patients.
+The iPSC CRISPR facility set out to contribute to research that increases our understanding of iPSC and CRISPR-Cas9 and their combined therapeutic potential.

-The Facility generates, characterizes and stores CRISPR-edited iPS cell lines.
-It also closely collaborates with a number of labs holding extensive experience with differentiating iPS cells to a wide variety of cell types.
-This combined expertise on iPSC and CRISPR allows the Facility to support researchers during any stage of their iPSC and/or CRISPR project, be it either through advice, training or experimental help.
-The Facility’s basic services include:
+The facility generates, characterizes and stores iPS cell lines derived from multiple cell types.
+Over the past 1.5 years we have set up differentiation protocols and we closely collaborate with a number of labs holding extensive experience with differentiating iPS cells into a wide variety of cell types.
+Moreover, the facility offers to perform several CRISPR genome editing strategies on both iPSC and other cell types.
+This combined expertise on iPSC and CRISPR allows us to support researchers during any stage of their iPSC and / or CRISPR project, be it either through advice, training or experimental help.

 Generation of iPSC